Martchus/passwordmanager/README.md

 * When building with support for the experimental Qt Quick GUI, the following Qt/KDE modules are required (version 5.12 or higher): core gui qml quick quickcontrols2 kirigami

 ### Building this straight
-1. Install (preferably the latest version of) g++ or clang, the required Qt modules and CMake.
+1. Install (preferably the latest version of) GCC or Clang, the required Qt modules, CMake and Ninja/Make.
 OpenSSL, iconv and zlib are required as well but likely already installed.
 2. Get the sources of additional dependencies and the password manager itself.
 For the lastest version from Git clone the following repositories:
    ```